Enriched model categories and presheaf categories: Changing the categories and , keeping fixed

 \subsection{The model category $\sV\bO$-$\sC\!at$}

 As a preliminary to change results for $\sV$ and $\sD$ in the next section, we need a model category of domain $\sV$-categories for categories of presheaves in $\sV$.
 In this section, all domain $\sV$-categories $\sD$ have the same set of objects $\bO$.
 This simplifying restriction is not essential (compare \cite{BM, Lurie, Stan}) but is convenient for our purposes.
 Let $\sV\bO$-$\sC\!at$ be the category of $\sV$-categories with object set $\bO$ and $\sV$-functors that are the identity on objects.
 The following result is \cite[6.3]{SS}, and we just sketch the proof.
 Recall our standing hypothesis that $\sV$ is a cofibrantly generated monoidal model category (\S1.1 and \myref{monoidal}).
 For simplicity of exposition, we assume further that $\sV$ satisfies the monoid axiom \myref{monax}; as in \myref{monoid}, less stringent hypotheses suffice.
+Similarly, we might weaken the unit hypothesis as in Remarks \ref{usehow} and \ref{slippery}.

 \begin{thm}\mylabel{ModCat} The category $\sV\bO$-$\sC\!at$ is a cofibrantly generated model category in which a map $\al\colon \sD\rtarr \sE$ is a weak equivalence or fibration if each $\al\colon \sD(d,e)\rtarr \sE(d,e)$ is a weak equivalence or fibration in $\sV$; $\al$ is a cofibration if it satisfies the LLP with respect to the acyclic fibrations.
 If $\al$ is a cofibration and either $\mathbf{I}$ or each $\sD(d,e)$ is cofibrant in $\sV$, then each $\al\colon \sD(d,e)\rtarr \sE(d,e)$ is a cofibration. \end{thm} \begin{proof}[Sketch proof] Define the category $\sV\bO$-$\sG\!raph$ to be the product of copies of $\sV$ indexed on the set $\bO\times \bO$.
 Thus an object is a set $\{\sC(d,e)\}$ of objects of $\sV$.
 As a product of model categories, $\sV\bO$-$\sG\!raph$ is a model category.
 A map is a weak equivalence, fibration or cofibration if each of its components is so.
 Say that $\sC$ is concentrated at $(d,e)$ if $\sC(d',e') = \ph$, the initial object, for $(d',e')\neq (d,e)$.
 For $V\in \sV$, write $V(d,e)$ for the graph concentrated at $(d,e)$ with value $V$ there.
 The model category $\sV\bO$-$\sG\!raph$ is cofibrantly generated.
 Its generating cofibrations and acyclic cofibrations are the maps $\al(d,e)\colon V(d,e) \rtarr W(d,e)$ specified by generating cofibrations or generating acyclic cofibrations $V\rtarr W$ in $\sV$.